Dispersal density estimation across scales: Main results

-where $|A|$ denotes the Lebesgue measure of $A \subset \R$. \end{prop} The proof relies on Campbell's exponential formula and is given in Section \ref{sec: proof campbell}.
-Differentiating the result of Proposition~\ref{prop:expFormula}, we obtain the following explicit representation of the correlation structure of $M$ and $N$. \begin{cor} For any $A\subset[0,1]$ and any bounded $B\subset\R$ we have
+where $|A|$ denotes the Lebesgue measure of $A \subset \R$. \end{prop} The proof relies on Campbell's exponential formula and is postponed to Section \ref{sec: proof campbell}.
+By differentiating the result of Proposition~\ref{prop:expFormula}, we obtain the following explicit representation of the correlation structure of $M$ and $N$. \begin{cor} For any Borel sets $A\subset[0,1]$ and (bounded) $B\subset\R$ we have

 \end{cor} Corollary \ref{cor: intensity} reveals the infinitesimal correlation structure

 with $p = \eins_{[0,1]}$.
 Applied to a well-behaved test function $\varphi\colon [0,1] \times \R \rightarrow \R$ we obtain